faaxm/exmpl-cmake-grpc/README.md

 ### Install dependencies manually
 As this project depends on gRPC and protobuf you can install gRPC and protobuf manually in a separate step.
-Please refer to this corresponding documentation of gRPC/protobuf to do that.
+Please refer to the corresponding documentation of gRPC/protobuf to do that.
 You can also find an example for installing the dependencies in this project's `.github/workflows` yaml files.
 Once you installed all dependencies run the following commands to build the project:
 ```